Uncovering conformal symmetry in the $3D$ Ising transition: State-operator correspondence from a fuzzy sphere regularization: Summary and discussion

 \section{Summary and discussion}

-We have designed a novel scheme to numerically study the $3D$ Ising transition on space-time geometry $S^2\times \mathbb{R}$, and in our calculation we find almost perfect state-operator correspondence of the $3D$ CFT, supporting the conjecture that the $3D$ Ising transition has emergent conformal symmetry.
-In detail, we consider the $3D$ Ising transition realized in an fermionic model defined on a fuzzy sphere, which we achieve by projecting spinful electrons into the lowest spherical Landau level where the spin degrees of freedom go through an order-disorder transition.
-For the systems up to $N=16$ electrons (spins), we are able to identify 13 parity-even primary operators and 2 parity-odd primary operators, and around 60 descendant operators, in agreement with the predictions of underlying CFT within a high accuracy.
+We have designed an innovative scheme to numerically study the $3D$ Ising transition on the space-time geometry $S^2\times \mathbb{R}$, and in our calculation we have found almost perfect state-operator correspondence of the $3D$ CFT, supporting the conjecture that the $3D$ Ising transition has emergent conformal symmetry.
+In detail, we considered the $3D$ Ising transition realized in a fermionic model defined on a fuzzy sphere, which we achieved by projecting spinful electrons into the lowest spherical Landau level where the spin degrees of freedom go through an order-disorder transition.
+We are able to identify 13 parity-even primary operators and 2 parity-odd primary operators, and around 60 descendant operators, in agreement with the predictions of underlying CFT within a high accuracy.

-Some similar setups can also be applied to study other universalities, including $O(N)$ Wilson-Fisher transition and critical gauge theories.
-Meanwhile, a number of interesting universal quantities are now available for computing once we have the theory defined on the sphere.
-One particularly interesting quantity is the $F$ of $F$-theorem~\cite{Casini2011Towards,Jafferis2011,Myers2011Holographic,Casini2012Renormalization}, which can be extracted from the entanglement~\cite{Klebanov2012Etanglement,Casini2015Mutual}.